Bimal2002/apiTesting/README.md

-# API Exploration & Testing Suite
+# API Exploration & Testing

 This repository contains scripts to test the behavior of an autocomplete API, including case sensitivity, rate limits, and query constraints.